rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/overview.md

 **Simplified transactions**

-The peg-in in its nature is a complex process and this app makes it simpler.
-Using the 2 way peg app enables you to choose where to receive the converted BTC, which is also possible without it, but with an even higher level of complexity than a legacy peg-in.
+The two way peg (peg-in and pegout) are its nature is a complex process and this app makes it simpler.
+Using the 2 way peg app enables you to choose where to receive the converted BTC / RBTC, which is also possible without it, but with an even higher level of complexity than a legacy peg-in and peg-out.

 **Visualization of transactions**